leo-bauer/personal_website2/research.md

 ### Works in Progress

-1. "The Nonviolent Legacies of Rebel Group Origins."
-With Kathleen Gallagher Cunningham.
+1. "Where Do Mediators Try to Prevent Civil War?"
+With David Cunningham, Megan Lloyd and Sloan Lansdale.
 2024.
 Under Review.

-2. "Where Do Mediators Try to Prevent Civil War?"
-With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
+2. "The Nonviolent Legacies of Rebel Group Origins."
+With Kathleen Gallagher Cunningham.
 2024.
-Working Paper.
+Under Review.

 3. "Rebel Organizational Legacies and Civilian Victimization."
 With Jessica Maves Braithwaite, Kathleen Gallagher Cunningham, Margaret McWeeney and Sean Rao.
 2024.
 Working Paper.